SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 ## Input

-On the first line, single integer the number **R** of rows in the matrix.
+On the first line, you will receive a single integer **R**, representing the number of rows in the matrix.

-On each of the next **R** lines, **C** numbers are separated by single spaces.
+On each of the next **R** lines, you will receive **C** numbers separated by single spaces.

 Note that **R** and **C** may have different values.

 ## Output

-The output should consist of R lines, each consisting of exactly C characters, separated by spaces, representing the matrix diagonals reversed.
+The output should consist of **R** lines, each consisting of exactly **C** number of characters, separated by spaces, representing the matrix diagonals reversed.

 ## Constraints